hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01e-JSIntro.md

   + no difference btw single quote and double quote
   + single and double quotes musg be shown in pair
   + community preference: single quote for string
+  + using double quote if text consisting at least a single quote
   + example: `"Hello World";`,  `'With simple quotes';`